A-Asai/training-material/topics/transcriptomics/tutorials/ref-based/tutorial_ja.md

 We will join the normalized count table generated by DESeq with the table we just generated to conserved in the normalized count table only the lines corresponding to the most differentially expressed genes

-> ### {% icon hands_on %} Hands-on: Extract the normalized counts of most differentially expressed genes in the different samples
+> ### {% icon hands_on %} ハンズオン: Extract the normalized counts of most differentially expressed genes in the different samples
 >
 > 1. **Join two Datasets** {% icon tool %}: Join the two files
 >    - "Join" to the normalized count table generated by DESeq2